Shakeskeyboarde/parallel-rc/README.md

 You can also use the longer `parallel-rc` command, which is an alias for `rc`.

+## Options

+- `-c, --concurrency <num>`
+  - Override the number commands that are run in parallel.
+- `-a, --all`
+  - Continue running new commands even if a commands fails.
+- `--color, --no-color`
+  - Explicitly enable or disable color output.

+Without an explicit color option, colors are enabled automatically if support is detected (See [supports-colors](https://www.npmjs.com/package/supports-color)).

 ## Command file format

-- Blank lines are ignored
+- Blank lines are ignored.
-- Lines that start with `#` are comments, which are ignored.
+- Lines that start with `#` are comments (which are ignored).
 - All other lines will be executed as shell commands.

 ## Command running